billhennessy/blog-chunky/content/post/2015/2015-07-22-whats-wrong-with-the-franklin-project-part-3.markdown

 ** Being a veteran myself, I assure you volunteers in this program will have opportunities to develop patients and self-esteem J

-** **Professional Corps**: to enable young lawyers, health care professionals, financial experts, technology specialists, and other professionals to unleash their talents to help address public problems and help those in need; and
+** **Professional Corps**: to enable young lawyers, health care professionals, financial experts,technology specialists, and other professionals to unleash their talents to help address public problems and help those in need; and

 ** Um, no.
 ** Let the people with advanced degrees work in private industry and serve as mentors